Configure Redpanda Console

 KAFKA_BROKERS=redpanda-0:9092,redpanda-1:9092,redpanda-2:9092

-You cannot use environment variables to configure object arrays, such as the configuration for Kafka connect clusters.
+You cannot use environment variables to configure object arrays, such as the configuration for Kafka Connect clusters.
 In this case, use a YAML file, and provide secrets using environment variables or command line arguments.

-Redpanda Console configuration file
+Example Redpanda Console configuration file

 • Where necessary, ensure that values are enclosed in quotes and escaped.
 For example, put passwords with special characters in single quotes.

-• This configuration file contains both Redpanda Enterprise and Redpanda Community configurations.
+• This configuration file contains both Redpanda Enterprise and Redpanda Community Edition configurations.
 If you don’t provide an Enterprise license, Redpanda Console ignores configurations for enterprise features.

 redpanda-console-config.yaml